-The dust is still settling after Britain's seismic Brexit vote June 23rd.
-At issue: who should control British economic and immigration policies – Brits themselves, or unelected bankers and their bureaucracy stooges.
+The dust is still settling after Britain's seismic Brexit vote on June 23rd.
+At issue: who should control British economic and immigration policies – Brits themselves, or unelected bankers and their bureaucracy stooges?
 A choice between the liberty of self-determination or the tyranny of faraway cronyism.

 While the gritty election fallout spread through rattled markets and wafted into plush offices of banking's money masters, the hard and fast implications were clear.
 The British Empire stood tall on what outspoken political leader Nigel Farage called Our Independence Day.